 Unmoderated + in-person usability testing

-You can conduct an unmoderated in-person testing usability sessions in a controlled environment without the presence of an administrator.
+You can conduct unmoderated in-person testing usability sessions in a controlled environment without the presence of an administrator.
 It reduces the possibility that the administrator could influence or lead users with their queries.

 You can join the research team as they observe the users run through a set of directions in a lab.
 Observation testing allows you to see the facial expressions and gestures of the users unhindered.

 During such testing usability sessions, researchers observe and study the eye movements of the users using a pupil-tracking device.
-By analyzing where the users concentrate, the device can make diagrams for movement pathway.
+By analyzing where the users concentrate, the device can make diagrams for movement pathways.
 Using this method, you can figure out how the users are visually interacting with the product.
 You can also use it to test various elements to see what is taking their focus away from the features and functions of the product.
 The only downside to this method is the cost.

 Usability Testing Process

 The process of testing usability has the following phases –

 In this phase, the goals of testing usability are distinguished.
 You need to determine the vital functionalities and objectives of your design.
 The method for testing usability, the demographics of the users, and the formats for test reports are also distinguished.